garth-c/PowerBI/README.md

 <img width="355" alt="image" src="https://github.com/garth-c/PowerBI/assets/138831938/6d562ea1-927e-40fa-9b3b-b52a824532df">

-The next calculated field is to determine the net sales amount which is the extended sales from above less the calculated discount total also calculated above.
+The next calculated column is to determine the net sales amount which is the extended sales from above less the calculated discount total also calculated above.
 ```
 net_sales = CALCULATE(SUM(transaction_table[extend_sales]) - SUM(transaction_table[discount_amt]))
 ```

 <img width="344" alt="image" src="https://github.com/garth-c/PowerBI/assets/138831938/a92ed285-5175-4afd-b56e-372397adb39b">

-The last calculated field is to determine the gross margin for each sale.
+The last calculated column is to determine the gross margin for each sale.
 This is the net sales from above less the aggregated total order costs from the order cost summary table from the data model.

 ```
 gross_margin = CALCULATE(SUM(transaction_table[net_sales]) - SUM(order_cost_summary[order_cost_ttl]))